PCJohn/ocr-mask-dataset/README.md

 clicking "I agree," no Kaggle/RRC account.
 Run one script and you have raw data on disk.

-## License note

-All four datasets carry a license that **explicitly permits commercial use** (CC BY 4.0 or CDLA-Permissive-1.0).
-CC BY / CDLA-Permissive still require you to keep attribution/citation — that's a "don't strip the notice" obligation, not a blocker.
-I'm not a lawyer; re-verify before shipping a commercial product, licenses/hosting can change.

-Common research benchmarks (FUNSD, SROIE, IAM, ICDAR RRC challenge sets, IAM, GNHK, LectureVideoDB) are **excluded** — they're non-commercial/research -only licensed and/or require a manual login, both of which are out of scope here.

 ## Dataset checklist

 | # | Dataset | Domain | Size | Annotation type | License | Download |